 This bill would instead require the renewal fee for an inactive license to be 1/2 of the amount of the fee for a renewal of an active license, unless the board establishes a lower fee.

-SB 1237 (Newman) - Board Position to be Ratified [Update from Oppose to Watch]
+SB 1237 (Newman) - Staff Recommended Position: Watch

-Title: Licenses: military service.

-Status: 5/19/22 - Referred to Assembly Committees on Business & Professions and Military & Veterans Affairs
+- Title: Licenses: military service. - Status: 3/2/22 Referred to Committees on Business, Professions, and Economic Development and Military and Veterans Affairs